I build data science products and empower others to do the same. I consult for Google, GA, and startups.

-I'm building Represently, a software product empowering anyone to create civic change.
+I cofounded Represently, the first company to apply machine learning to Congress's workflow (acquired).
 I assist General Assembly in helping people and the world's largest companies become more data-driven.
 I formally helped launch and led instruction for GA's Data Science Immersive, a full-time 12-week program to learn to code and become a data scientist.
-I occasionally guest lecture to Master's of Data Science students at George Washington University.

 Previously, I built dashboards and data pipelines for the Facebook Government and Politics team, interned in digital brand consulting at FleishmanHillard and Purple Strategies, conducted economic trade analysis at the US Department of Agriculture, and interned in the US Senate.
 I studied at George Washington University and the London School of Economics.